rjseymour66/documentation/content/en/docs/golang/templates.md

 Templates can write dynamic webpages, config files, emails, etc. First, you have to parse the template, then you execute it.

+## Overview

+A template is composed of one or more templates.
+For example, you have a base template that contains the HTML metadata, header, body tags, and footer, and other parts (nav bar, main content) are templates that are injected into the base template.
+To create the templates, you have to parse and execute them.
+To save resources, you can creat a template cache that parses the templates once--when the server starts--and loads them as needed from a cache (a map).

+After you set up the template cache, you need to create a render method that executes a given template within the cache.

 ## Parse a template

 You can